 The interactive view of calculation results makes the design fast and easy to review and optimize.

-When using the Solar PV module, you can download 20-year Heliosat Solar irradiance data (1999-2020) covering two-third’s of the globe.
+When using the Solar PV module, you can download 20-year Heliosat (SARAH) Solar irradiation data (1999-2020) covering two-third’s of the globe.

 When designing a solar farm, one of the major energy loss components is the shading loss.
 With windPROs SOLAR PV module, it is easy to model the losses of different shading objects.